Ajnad al-Kavkaz: Structure and tactics

 Ajnad al-Kavkaz's leadership is dominated by Chechens: the overall leader is Abdul Hakim al-Shishani (born Rustam Azhiev) who is widely regarded as a very capable and experienced commander, while Khamza al-Shishani, another veteran of the Second Chechen War, served as his second-in-command.
-Abu Bakr al-Shishani, who fought with Ibn al-Khattab in Chechnya, was also a leading member of the group since his desertation from Junud al-Sham in early 2016.
+Abu Bakr al-Shishani, who fought with Ibn al-Khattab in Chechnya, was also a leading member of the group since his desertion from Junud al-Sham in early 2016.
 He left Ajnad al-Kavkaz in early 2017, however, when he formed his own small unit, Jamaat Seiful Sham.
 Despite the prominence of Chechens, the militia has also members from other North Caucasian ethnic groups, Syrian Circassians and Arabs.

 Ajnad al-Kavkaz's structure and tactics largely replicate those of the old North Caucasian guerrilla groups, which allow the group to operate very effectively in the forested, mountainous areas of Latakia.
 This is because of the great similarities of the Caucasus Mountains with northern Latakia; the latter is even nicknamed "Syrian Caucasus" by Ajnad al-Kavkaz militants.
 Despite its small size, the militia has been regarded as "the most visible and successful North Caucasian-dominated militant faction in Syria".
 In regards to the group's operations, Abdul Hakim al-Shishani has said that all enemy armed forces are legitimate targets, but disapproves of attacking unarmed civilians, especially if they are Muslims.
 Ajnad al-Kavkaz also suffers from shortages in funding, and according to Abdul Hakim receives no outside aid, limiting its ability to successfully operate.

 In regards to allegiance, Ajnad al-Kavkaz maintains that it is completely independent, and since May 2015 explicitly states that it does not belong to the Caucasus Emirate.
 Nevertheless, the group generally emphasizes the importance of cooperation and unity among Islamist rebels, and North Caucasian insurgents in particular.
 It does, however, strongly deny to have ever worked with or being affiliated with ISIL, a charge that was levelled against it by pro-Russian LifeNews.